Xeven777/Basic-URL-Shortener/README.md

 ## How to run

-To run this application, simply open the `index.html` file in your web browser.
+To run this application, simply open the `index.html` file or https://gotiny.cc/shorty .

 ## Credits